 Esophageal manometry (muh-NOM-uh-tree) is a test that shows whether your esophagus is working properly.
 The esophagus is a long, muscular tube that connects your throat to your stomach.

-During esophageal manometry, a thin, flexible tube (catheter) that contains sensors is passed through your nose, down your esophagus and into your stomach.
+During esophageal manometry, a thin, flexible tube (catheter) that contains pressure sensors is passed through your nose, down your esophagus and into your stomach.
 Esophageal manometry can be helpful in diagnosing certain disorders that may affect your esophagus.

 Why it's done